nickserv/danamccurdy.com/_posts/2014-02-11-love-always.md

 published: true
 ---

-"I will love you always"'
+"I will love you always"
 can be true, always,
 because love exists
 outside of time.